PROJECT: Strengthening climate change policies in Buenos Aires, Mexico City and Sao Paulo

 Buenos Aires, São Paulo and Mexico DF are the three central cities of the largest Latin America urban areas.
 They are an increasingly important source of greenhouse gases in each of their countries and at the same time they are very vulnerable to the effects of climate change.

 During the last few years, the governments of Mexico City, Buenos Aires and Sao Paulo have taken steps and made commitments to address climate change issues.
-All three cities have passed climate change legislation and approved programs and strategies aiming to reduce GHG emissions and to adapt to climate change.
+All three cities have passed climate change legislation and approved programs and strategies aiming to reduce greenhouse gas emissions and to adapt to climate change.
 Moreover, during the Rio +20 Summit, the mayors from the three cities signed a Joint Declaration (also known as the G3 Declaration) in which they stressed that local governments should take an active role in addressing climate change issues and they made a series of commitments to generate a common environmental agenda.

 This project aimed to generate policy analysis and inputs to strengthen the climate change agenda and policies in Buenos Aires, Sao Paulo and Mexico City and to contribute to the emerging process of cooperation on sustainability issues between these three main cities of Latin America.
 In this context, this project addressed two main issues:

 First, climate change raises great governance challenges for these local governments.
 As mentioned above, all three cities have passed climate change legislation, programs and strategies; however the level of effective progress and implementation of these initiatives varies significantly.
 The project sought to explain these variations in the progress and implementation of different climate policy commitments and policies at the local level.